Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 08.59.39 UTC
+- WIB: Jumat, 6 Desember 2024 10.06.44 UTC
-- WITA: Jumat, 6 Desember 2024 09.59.39 UTC
+- WITA: Jumat, 6 Desember 2024 11.06.44 UTC
-- WIT: Jumat, 6 Desember 2024 10.59.39 UTC
+- WIT: Jumat, 6 Desember 2024 12.06.44 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: success
+Kategori: technology